INTO-CPS-Association/DTaaS/docs/developer/devops/gitlab-ci-cd.md

 [GitLab's documentation on CI/CD Pipelines](https://docs.gitlab.com/ee/ci/pipelines/).

-Additionally, we use GitLab as an OAuth service provider, which enables users to securely access the DTaaS website.
+Additionally, we use GitLab as an OAuth service provider, which enables users to securely access the DTaaS website.<br>
 Each user is allocated a personal folder on the GitLab platform, which is organized in subfolders to facilitate the management of their DTs assets.
 A user's personal folder has the following structure: